 Students who have requested accommodations, modifications, and/or adjustments and who believe that they have been discriminated against on a basis of their disability or who are dissatisfied with the accommodations provided should:

-- If the ASC Coordinator is unable to resolve the matters informally, or the individual is not satisfied with the resolution, the individual may file Complaint of Discrimination/Grievance.
+- 2. If the ASC Director is unable to resolve the matters informally, or the individual is not satisfied with the resolution, the individual may file Complaint of Discrimination/Grievance.
 The complaint must be in writing and should include: the student’s current disability documentation, the student’s reasoning regarding the complaint, and the means by which the student may be contacted.
-The student’s complaint will be responded to in writing by the ASC Coordinator within five work days.
+The student’s complaint will be responded to in writing by the ASC Director within five work days.
 Said response may include rationale and reasoning relevant to the circumstances and alternative accommodations which may be available to the student.

-- If the student is in disagreement with or is not satisfied with the ASC Coordinator’s formal intervention, and has completed both steps 1 and 2, the student may appeal to the institution’s formal Grievance Committee.
-Such an appeal must be made within 30 days of the ASC Coordinator’s written communication regarding the formal grievance.
+- If the student is in disagreement with or is not satisfied with the ASC Director’s formal intervention, and has completed both steps 1 and 2, the student may appeal to the institution’s formal Grievance Committee.
+Such an appeal must be made within 30 days of the ASC Director’s written communication regarding the formal grievance.
 The Grievance Committee will respond to the student in writing within ten work days of hearing the student’s grievance.